Workshop on September 21/22, 2023

 13:30 In situ methods – Part 2: quantitative methods

-7. Component-specific isotope analyzes as an efficient tool for evaluating and quantifying degradation processes, Dr. Henry Eisenman
+7. Component-specific isotope analysis as an efficient tool for evaluating and quantifying degradation processes, Heinrich Eisenmann

-8. In situ microcosms (BACTRAPs) with isotopically labeled pollutants, Dr. Petra Bombach
+8. In situ microcosms (BACTRAPs) with isotopically labeled pollutants, Petra Bombach

 15:30 Coffee break